webb1750/treas-design-system/README.md

-# treas-design-system
+# U.S. Treasury Design System

 ## Requirements

-The Treasury Design System site is built using Jekyll.
+The U.S. Treasury Design System site is built using [Jekyll](https://jekyllrb.com).
 You will need to the following installed on your machine before you can begin:
 * Ruby 2.2.5 or above
 * Install [Jekyll](https://jekyllrb.com/docs/installation/)